 Cinnamon and Honey Nut Granola

 The best and (easiest) homemade Cinnamon and Honey Nut Granola.
-Because it’s Monday and we all need a sweet and healthy-ish breakfast.
-Made in two bowls, with pantry staple ingredients, super quick to mix up, healthy, and SO DELICIOUS!
-Hm, that pretty much sums up this nutty homemade granola, and it’s the perfect grab-and-go snack for busy weekdays or weekends.
-With a bunch of your favorite nuts, good honey, and some cinnamon, this is sure to become your favorite granola.
-Definitely no need for buying store-bought anymore!
-This is perfect for breakfast, as an afternoon snack, or a late-night dessert.
-So.
-Good.
+Made in two bowls, with pantry staple ingredients, super quick to mix up, and SO DELICIOUS!
+This nutty homemade granola is the perfect grab-and-go snack for busy weekdays or weekends.

 About The Recipe